Apply for the Catalyst Awards Fourth Cohort

 - Multiple opportunities to meet your peers in the Healthy Ageing industry and showcase your project as it develops throughout the programme.

-We offer support before you apply via a series of workshops, taking place in December 2021 and January 2022.
-Building on the success of our Prototyping Problems workshops in January 2021, these new workshops will offer inspiration alongside practical advice about submitting your expression of interest.
+We offer support before you apply via a series of workshops taking place in January 2023.
+Building on the success of our Prototyping Problems workshops in 2021 and 2022, these workshops with brand-new content will offer inspiration from current and previous Awards winners alongside practical advice about submitting your expression of interest.

 We’re Looking for Transformative Ideas from Researchers with an Entrepreneurial Spirit